Dracopower/OpenSong3/source/trunk/readme.txt

 - Compile the source code, placing it in a suitable location.
 - The first time you run OpenSong it will create the necessary folders and settings files.
 However, you will need to manually add song files and backgrounds to their proper folders.

+OpenSong on MacOS
+With the release of OS X 10.8 Mountain Lion, the new GateKeeper functionality is now in effect.
+This means that new apps like OpenSong that are downloaded or copied to a Mac with Mountain Lion, but that are not digitally signed, display a 'Mountain Lion Error for Unsigned Applications' error.
+This error can be overridden in System Preferences, by changing the "Allow applications downloaded from" setting to "Anywhere".

 OpenSong on Linux
 Running OpenSong on Linux works, but on some distributions you might need to tune things.
 See the Wiki on http://www.opensong.org/pages/opensong-linux.html for more information.